Hart Crane: Accusations of plagiarism

 A 1916 self-portrait of Samuel Greenberg.

 In mid-December 1926, Crane visited William Murrell Fisher in Woodstock, a literary critic whom he first met via their mutual friend Gorham Munson.
 There, Fisher shared with Crane multiple manuscripts of poems by Samuel Greenberg, a little-known poet who had died in 1917.
-Writing to Gorham Munson on December 20, Crane wrote "This poet, Grünberg,[sic] which Fisher nursed until he died of consumption at a Jewish Hospital in New York was a Rimbaud in embryo ...
+Writing to Gorham Munson on December 20, Crane wrote, "This poet, Grünberg,[sic] which Fisher nursed until he died of consumption at a Jewish Hospital in New York was a Rimbaud in embryo ...
 Fisher has shown me an amazing amount of material, some of which I am copying and will show you when I get back."

-Morris Greenberg, Samuel's brother, had given five of Samuel's notebooks to Fisher so that he could get them published.
+Morris Greenberg, Samuel's brother, had given five of Samuel's notebooks to Fisher so that they could be published.
 (Note: Philip Horton, in his 1937 biography of Hart Crane, Hart Crane: The Life of an American Poet, incorrectly states on page 160 that Fisher had "inherited the notebooks through the indifference of the boy's relatives".)
 Crane copied forty-two poems from the notebooks, which he borrowed from Fisher for a period of less than a month.
-(Note: Hart Crane: The Life of an American Poet claims Crane brought the notebooks with him, when moving from Woodstock to New York in January 1927.
+(Note: Hart Crane: The Life of an American Poet claims Crane brought the notebooks with him when moving from Woodstock to New York in January 1927.
 This is because William Slater Brown remembered Crane had read some of the poems on the train ride home.
 Marc Simon later spoke to Fisher, who said Crane had certainly returned the notebooks before moving to New York.
 The poems Brown heard were read aloud from the manuscripts.)
 Many of Crane's poems consisted of lines and phrases taken from Greenberg's poems, always unattributed.
 Crane's poem "Emblems of Conduct", the third in White Buildings, consisted solely of rearranged lines from Greenberg's poems.

 The plagiarism went unnoticed for decades until Marc Simon published Samuel Greenberg, Hart Crane and the Lost Manuscripts in 1978, detailing how Crane copied from Greenberg.
 Scholarly interpretation over the intent and morality of Hart Crane's actions varies.
 Writer and critic Samuel R. Delany argues Crane merely tried to draw attention to an unknown poet and wanted readers to experience for themselves the delight of realizing one of his influences without him telling them.